KundanTripathi/Multi-Agent-Graph-Orchestration-RAG/README.md

 #### Note
 -- This is a framework that takes user input for multiple segment which carries files for different departments/function.
 Below is an example of folder structure: <br>
+-- This needs to be coupled with Neo4j for knowledge graph creation for complete graph RAG app which is not included here. <br>

 data/ \
 ├── Segment1/ \